liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

     > The complexity in this test is in creating the objects that are required to create and use a tag helper.
 Tag helpers use `IUrlHelperFactory` objects to generate URLs that target different parts of the application, and I have used Moq to create an implementation of this interface and the related `IUrlHelper` interface that provides test data.

-10. We need  to provide an instance of the PagingInfo view model class to the view.
+12. We need to provide an instance of the PagingInfoViewModel view model class to the view.
 Add a new class called `ProductsListViewModel` to the `ViewModels` folder.

     ```C#
     public class ProductsListViewModel